ratsakatika/camera-traps/README.md

 ### 🚀 Quick Start

-The [Example Tutorial Notebook](notebooks/alert_system_tutorial.ipynb) is designed to give you an overview of how the alert system works, and experiment the detection and classification models on some example images.
+The [Example Tutorial Notebook](notebooks/alert_system_tutorial.ipynb) is designed to give you an overview of how the alert system works, and experiment with the detection and classification models on some example images.

 To run this notebook, you will need to be able to run <a href="https://www.python.org/downloads/" target="_blank">Python</a> in a <a href="https://docs.jupyter.org/en/latest/start/index.html#id1" target="_blank">Jupyter Notebook</a>.
 There are many tutorials on how to do this online.
 One option is to download <a href="https://code.visualstudio.com/" target="_blank">VS Code</a> and add the Python and Jupyter extensions.